 Cluster Queue

-A ClusterQueue is a cluster-scoped object that governs a pool of resources such as CPU, memory, and hardware accelerators.
+A ClusterQueue is a cluster-scoped object that governs a pool of resources such as pods, CPU, memory, and hardware accelerators.
 A ClusterQueue defines:

 - The quotas for the resource flavors that the ClusterQueue manages, with usage limits and order of consumption.